 Courtney is a recipient of the Elie Wiesel Prize in Ethics and has or will hold residencies at the Rockefeller Foundation’s Bellagio Center, Hedgebrook, and the Santa Fe Art Institute.

 Courtney earned her Bachelor of Arts, summa cum laude, in political science and sociology from Barnard College, and her Master of Arts in writing and social change from the Gallatin School at New York University.

-When she isn’t working, which is not nearly enough of the time, she is walking in Prospect Park, watching depressing documentaries, or creating unselfconscious dance parties with her amazing friends.
+When she isn’t working, which is not nearly enough of the time, she is exploring her new neighborhood in Oakland with her husband and collaborator, John Cary, ravenously reading, watching depressing documentaries, or creating unselfconscious dance parties with her amazing friends.